 BATH TOURS

 Bath is my home patch.
-I've lived in the city for many years.
-I am also the resident expert on Bath for the travel section of The Daily Telegraph, so as well as knowing about its history and culture, I am also a mine of information of best places to eat, drink, shop and stay: see my Travel Journalist page
+I've lived in the city for over 20 years.
+I pride myself in being bang up-to-date on what’s happening in the city.
+In terms of headline news for 2026, it’s the 20th anniversary of the opening of Thermae Bath Spa, the modern spa, and Bridgerton will be centre stage again, with the release of Season 4 of the hit Netflix costume drama.
+I am the resident expert on Bath for the travel section of The Daily Telegraph, so as well as knowing about the city's history and culture, I am also a mine of information of best places to eat, drink, shop and stay, including new openings.

-As well as taking you on a tour of Bath, I can help you get the best out of your whole visit, with advice on how to structure your time, avoid the crowds and what to book ahead.
+As well as taking you on a tour of Bath – see options below – I can help you get the best out of your whole visit, with advice on how to structure your time, avoid the crowds and what to book ahead.

 GENERAL BATH TOURS